fmatter/pyradigms/README.md

 Creates paradigms from a table of entries with parameters.

 ## Usage
-There are two separate methods; `create_hash` creates a three-dimensional dictionary from a `.csv` file with a list of forms with parameters, `print_paradigms` creates a CSV file from such a dictionary.
+There are two separate methods; `create_hash` creates a three-dimensional dictionary from a `.csv` file with a list of forms with parameters, `print_paradigms` creates human-readable paradigms, also in `.csv` format, from such a dictionary.
+Both methods can be used on their own, but dictionaries produced by `create_hash` will automatically be used by `print_paradigms`.
 Example usage:

 ```